 - The average baby at 38 weeks weighs about 6 ½ pounds.
 While some babies add fat to their frame at a slower pace, others may not gain at all during these last few weeks.
 Her height is anywhere from 18 to 21 inches from head to toe.
 Remember, every baby is different.

 - Her toenails are ready.
 A few weeks ago, your baby’s fingernails were fully formed.
-Now her toenails have caught up, reaching the tips of her toes—and they are possibly already in need of a little trimming.
+Now, during pregnancy at 38 weeks, her toenails have caught up, reaching the tips of her toes—and they are possibly already in need of a little trimming.